jessebmiller/dotfiles/README.md

 ## Criteria

-**Needed** Solves an actual problem without adding more

-**Focused** - Solves only your problem domain (Unix philosophy).
-Avoids "everything for everyone" scope creep.
+* **Well Suited**
+  * **Needed** - Solves a signifigant problem.
+One hard to solve with a bespoke solution
+  * **Focused** - Solves only your problem domain.
+Avoids "everything for everyone" scope creep and bloat.
+A clue that something is focused is that it has few or no options/configuration.
+High configurability is a sign of handling many contexts, and while your context might overlap, many others to you are likely to be bloat and get in the way.

-**Complete** - Tackles the entire problem within its scope.
+  * **Complete** - Tackles the entire problem within its scope.
 No half-solutions that leave you frequently handling edge cases.

 **Permeable** - Compresses complexity without creating barriers to the underlying system.
 Doesn't add complexity when handling the inevitable edge case.